Fast State-Augmented Learning for Wireless Resource Allocation with Dual Variable Regression: State-Augmented Resource Allocation with Dual Variable Regression

-In the next section, we introduce a secondary supervised learning algorithm---which we call the dual variable regression or \emph{dual-regression (DR) algorithm} for short---that succeeds the state-augmented training algorithm and is trained to learn $\bblambda^\dagger(\bbH; \bbphi^\star)$ for all $\bbH \sim \Dh$.
-This way, we learn the near-optimal multipliers for network configurations seen during training and generalize to unseen ones during inference.
+We next introduce a supervised learning algorithm---which we call the dual variable regression or \emph{dual-regression (DR) algorithm} for short---that succeeds the state-augmented training algorithm and learns $\bblambda^\dagger(\bbH; \bbphi^\star)$ for all $\bbH \sim \Dh$.

+\begin{remark} The computational cost of the proposed dual descent sampling is minimal.
+We perform dual descent roll-outs at regular checkpoints, not at every training iteration, and each roll-out evaluates constraint slacks with the state-augmented parametrization weights frozen---no backpropagation through the model is required---making the per-roll-out cost negligible relative to a primal training step.
+This procedure is analogous to standard model validation on held-out networks and effectively repurposes that computation to also generate informative training multipliers. \end{remark}